inkshare/web/exampleSite/content/team/malli-kosuri.md

 weight: 1
 ---

-Malli Kosuri is the visionary Founder and Engineer behind **InkShare**, bringing over 16 years of development experience and a deep passion for leadership and innovation.
-Known for combining **market foresight** with **common-sense software development**, Malli excels in transforming ideas into practical solutions that meet real-world needs.
+Hello!
+I’m Malli Kosuri, the **Founder and Engineer** of **InkShare**.
+With 16 years of development experience and a passion for practical solutions, I’m here to make note-taking smarter and simpler.

-With expertise in:
+My journey with InkShare is all about combining traditional experiences with modern technology—creating tools that feel familiar yet bring new digital advantages.
+From **market strategy** to **hands-on development**, I focus on:

-- **Leadership** and team building
+- **Leading teams** and building collaborative environments
-- **Freelancing recruitment** and managing talent
+- **Recruiting talented freelancers** and managing resources effectively
-- **Budgeting** and resource management
+- **Budgeting** with efficiency to keep innovation sustainable
-- **Solution architecture and market development**
+- **Solution architecture** tailored to real-world needs
-- **Strategic documentation** and planning
+- **Strategic documentation** to support clarity and future growth

-Malli’s approach emphasizes practical thinking and adaptability, leading InkShare to create intuitive, AI-powered products for the modern world.
+At InkShare, my goal is to craft AI-powered products that are both intuitive and purposeful.
+Whether you're a student, a professional, or just someone who loves taking notes, I’m excited to bring you solutions that bridge the gap between analog and digital worlds.